Information Literacy Instruction at Champlain

 COR 210 Scientific Revolutions:

-Each of our information literacy sessions in the fall of students' second address the ethically use of information from perspectives aligned with the outcomes the course.
-In COR 210, we introduce a case study that involves intellectual property and alleged misuse of information in scientific and popular writing, students explore complex nuances of plagiarism in a professional context.
+Each of our information literacy sessions in the fall of students' second year address the ethical use of information from perspectives aligned with the outcomes the course.
+In COR 210, we introduce a case study that involves intellectual property and alleged misuse of information in scientific and popular writing, and students explore complex nuances of plagiarism in a professional context.
 Through discussion, students explore issues of motivation, credibility and consequence with information ethics.
 Students also reflect on the misuse of information in their major or chosen profession.

 COR 220 Aesthetic Expressions:

-This lesson explores mash-ups in the entertainment industry and question whether they are pieces of artwork that are created ethically.
+This lesson explores mash-ups in the entertainment industry and questions whether they are pieces of artwork that are created ethically.
 Exploring the issue from a number of industry perspectives, students will reflect on the ethical implications of merging and creating forms of media for artistic expression.
 This session and COR 230 are delivered asynchronously, online, using the college's learning management system.

 COR 230 Ethics & the Environment: